 Harvestworks offers general internships with a minimum commitment of 120 hours, working one day a week.
 Arrangements for full-time internships (from a couple of weeks up to a year) can be made.
 Harvestworks has also created a new Writing Internship for those with journalism and social media interest.
-In return for time worked, interns can enroll without charge in our internationally acclaimed classes, gain teaching experience through our “Interns Teach Interns” initiative, and receive access to lab equipment free of charge.
+In return for time worked, interns can gain teaching experience through our “Interns Teach Interns” initiative, production experience with our Artists In Residence and receive access to lab equipment free of charge.
 Individual arrangements (e.g. in compliance with the requirements of your school) up to a full-time position can be made if necessary.

 Based upon their background, interests, and the availability of projects, interns may work on audio, video or other technical projects, teach other interns and clients, assist clients or students, do marketing for Harvestworks, write press releases, maintain our computer lab, and perform administrative duties.
 We are interested in specialists in Max/MSP/Jitter, Final Cut Pro, DVD Studio Pro, and other digital media tools.
 Specifically, we are looking for interns with skills from some (or all!) of the following areas: